 As CEO Joanne Sweazey explains, “The Hope Center is a place to find support, friendships and a stepping-stone to the future.”
-Winn-Dixie has donated more than $250 to Hope Center through the Community Bag Program.
+Winn-Dixie has supported the Hope Center through the Community Bag Program.

 Tell us about The Hope Center for Autism.

 The Hope Center opened its doors in 2002 when a group of parents recognized that their children needed a more intensive educational approach, to learn the skills required to be successful in less restrictive settings.
 Throughout my career as a teacher, behavior specialist and program specialist, I have had the pleasure of continuing to work with these families and watching the growth of the Hope Center.

 Our mission is to open doors to limitless futures for people with autism.
 Through the implementation of evidence-based interventions and continued progress monitoring, our students have progressed with many acquiring the skills needed to transition to a less restrictive school environment.
 But children are not the only ones affected by autism.
 Hope recognized that the needs of this population continue throughout the life span and added teen and young adult programming in addition to our public charter school for students in prekindergarten – 8th grade.

 Autism has seen exponential growth over the years and Hope has mirrored that growth, going from as few as four students when the school opened to 92 students for the 2022-2023 school year.
 In addition, we have another 10 students in collaborative vocational SAILS program for young adults and an additional 80 in the Next Step social group for teens and young adults with autism.